-I really enjoyed wandering through the house, seeing where lords of past played billiards, slept and worked.
+I enjoyed wandering through the house, seeing where lords of past played billiards, slept and worked.
 A definite highlight is the house’s collection of military uniforms and old cars found in a separate wing only accessible by a creepy – but cool – underground passageway.

 For those looking for a little romance, the Scottish tower cannot be missed.
 The highest point in the castle offers some excitement as visitors ascend spiral staircases leading to a beautiful view of downtown Toronto.
 The inside of the tower is signed with thousands of declarations of love from past couples.
 It seemed many a man and women loved, lived and left their mark in this tower.
 Though I don’t encourage such vandalism, I can understand why the castle has been reluctant to clean it from the tower interior.

-Before planning a visit to the castle I would check out what events are going on there first.
-There were some beautiful period-piece Christmas trees when I was there recently, but of course these exhibits will change regularly.
-When you are finished in the castle I highly recommend checking out Dupont Avenue and the cool cafes and restaurants on the street.
+Before planning a visit to the castle, I would check out what events are going on there first.
+There were some beautiful period-piece Christmas trees when I was there recently, but of course, these exhibits will change regularly.
+When you are finished in the castle, I highly recommend checking out Dupont Avenue and the cool cafes and restaurants on the street.
 I often wander around just to see how the area has changed, but the mixture of hipster and chic makes for a perfect lunchtime break.

 A Date at the CN Tower…

 The next spot on my list would be the CN Tower.
 Originally built in 1976 as the world’s largest freestanding building, it has since been beaten by buildings in China and Dubai, but retains its role as the city’s defining landmark.
-Though there has been a series of attractions in the tower ranging from 3D cinemas to the daredevil Edge Walk, the real reason you visit the tower is the view.
-Unfortunately, I brought my date on a cloudy day, but that did not stop us from taking pictures on the transparent floor, walking around the observation deck and taking ridiculous photos.
+Though there has been a series of attractions in the tower ranging from 3D cinemas to the daring Edge Walk, the real reason you visit the tower is for the view.
+Unfortunately, I brought my date on a cloudy day, but that did not stop us from taking pictures on the transparent floor, walking around the observation deck and taking funny photos.
 We even found a mailbox in the CN tower so I could mail that letter to Santa (to ask for more dates with the lovely lady I was with, of course!).

 A Date at Ripley’s Aquarium of Canada

 Right next to the CN Tower is the Ripley’s Aquarium of Canada.
-This new addition to the Toronto downtown core seems to be much loved by travellers and locals alike and I can see why!
+This new addition to the Toronto downtown core seems to be much loved by travellers and locals alike, and I can see why!
 I have visited the largest aquarium in North America located in Monterey, California, and even some impressive shark tanks in Kazakhstan, but nothing quite compares to Ripley’s.

-Nothing really rivals the jellyfish tank for romance, though.
-Bright colors, dark corners and a psychedelic atmosphere are perfect for sweeping someone into a dark corner to steal a kiss (unfortunately, when I visited I was surrounded by an 8-year-old’s birthday party; not conducive to the mood I wanted to set!).
+Nothing rivals the jellyfish tank for romance, though.
+Bright colours, dark corners and a psychedelic atmosphere are perfect for sweeping someone into a dark corner to steal a kiss (unfortunately, when I visited I was surrounded by an 8-year-old’s birthday party; not conducive to the mood I wanted to set!).
 The moving platform that snaked through the surrounding fish tank featured fish, turtles and sharks of many varieties – the raw power of sea life all around you may encourage your date to hold you a little closer.

 Check out our full review of Ripley’s Aquarium complete with a video.